-D’Youville College prohibits its employees (faculty, administrative, support staff and maintenance), and undergraduate and graduate students from engaging in any form of sex discrimination, which includes sexual harassment and sexual assault/violence.
-This policy provides information regarding the college's prevention and education efforts related to sexual harassment and sexual assault/violence (collectively referred to in this policy as “sexual misconduct”).
-Should the college become aware of sexual misconduct impacting its employees, undergraduate students or graduate students, the college is committed to promptly and effectively address the situation.
+D’Youville prohibits its employees and undergraduate and graduate students from engaging in any form of sex discrimination, which includes sexual harassment and sexual assault/violence.
+This policy provides information regarding the Institution’s prevention and education efforts related to sexual harassment and sexual assault/violence (collectively referred to in this policy as “sexual misconduct”).
+Should the Institution become aware of sexual misconduct impacting its employees, undergraduate students or graduate students, the Institution is committed to promptly and effectively addressing the situation.

-This policy applies to reports that an employee of D’Youville College or an undergraduate or graduate student (“Impacted Party”) is alleged to have been subjected to sexual misconduct by another employee of D’Youville College, a third party (such as a contracted service provider or vendor), or an undergraduate or graduate student (“Respondent”) whenever the alleged sexual misconduct occurs:
+This policy applies to reports that an employee of D’Youville or an undergraduate or graduate student (“Impacted Party”) is alleged to have been subjected to sexual misconduct by another employee of D’Youville, a third party (such as a contracted service provider or vendor), or an undergraduate or graduate student (“Respondent”) whenever the alleged sexual misconduct occurs:

-- On campus, which includes the Main Campus, Dobson field, Main Street Chiropractic Clinic, and any other areas owned or leased by D’Youville College; or
+- On campus, which includes the Main Campus, Dobson field, Main Street Chiropractic Clinic, and any other areas owned or leased by D’Youville; or

 - Off campus, if:

-- In connection with a college or college-recognized program or activity; or
+- In connection with an Institution or Institution-recognized program or activity; or

 This policy applies regardless of the sexual orientation or gender identity of the Impacted Party or Respondent.